Who's strong and brave, here to save the American way?

 Schmidt himself is a scientist in this continuity, and is by far the craziest one out there.

 Magic Pants: The uniform trousers that Private Steve Rogers is wearing when he begins the transformation process.
-They still fit, and are undamaged, when he comes out of the process, having gained something like eighty pounds of muscle in a matter of minutes.
-It does look like he's wearing Capri pants, now, though, due to him gaining about a foot of height.
+They still fit, and are undamaged, when he comes out of the process, having gained 135 pounds of bone and muscle in a matter of minutes.
+It does look like he's wearing Capri pants, now, though, due to him gaining ten inches of height.